The Evolution of Prompt Engineering in 2026: From Basic Queries to Agentic AI

 The Future of Prompt Engineering

-Understanding these evolution patterns helps practitioners build more effective AI systems and achieve better results from their language models.
+Understanding these evolution patterns helps practitioners build more effective AI systems, design better agents, and achieve measurable results from their language models.